Philippe Thomas

 Philippe Thomas (4 May 1843 – 12 February 1910) was a French veterinarian and amateur geologist who discovered large deposits of phosphates in Tunisia.

 Despite the huge economic importance of his discovery, he received little recognition during his life.

 Monuments to Thomas in Tunisia were destroyed after the country gained independence.

 Career

 Early years (1843–85)

 Philippe Thomas was born in Duerne, Rhône on 4 May 1843.

-He attended the École nationale vétérinaire d'Alfort, where he was a brilliant student, and the Cavalry School.
+He attended the École nationale vétérinaire d'Alfort, where he was a brilliant student, and the Saumur Cavalry School.

 He was named an Army Veterinarian in 1865.

 He was assigned to Algeria but returned to France at the start of the Franco-Prussian War (1870) and fought in various engagements.

 He returned to Algeria after the war and took part in suppression of the revolt in the Kabylie in 1871.

 In his spare time, he studied geology, paleontology, and other scientific disciplines.